UnitVectorY-Labs/YAMLtecture/docs/DEVELOPMENT.md

 ## Generate Tests

 Generate the test cases output based on the configuration.
-The intended use case here is the generated files will pass the test cases and will instead be verified to be correct before being committed to the repository.
+The intended use case is that the generated files should pass the test cases and will be manually verified for correctness before being committed to the repository.

 ```bash
 ./generate.sh